garrettWinter/readme-generating-questionnaire/README.md

 ## Questions

-Below is a link to my gitHub profile:
+Below is my gitHub user name:
   - garrettWinter

 If you have questions and would like to discuss you can reach out to: